clusterdock/topology_hdp/README.rst

       -h, --help            show this help message and exit

     HDP arguments:
+      --hdp-version ver     HDP version to use (default: 2.6.4.0) --ambari-version ver  Ambari version to use (default: 2.6.1.0) --include-services svc1,svc2,..., -i svc1,svc2,...
+                            If specified, a comma-separated list of service types to include in the HDP cluster (default: None) --exclude-services svc1,svc2,..., -x svc1,svc2,...
-      --hdp-version ver     HDP version to use (default: 2.6.2) --ambari-version ver  Ambari version to use (default: 2.5.2.0) --predictable         If specified, attempt to expose container ports to the same port number on the host (default: False) --dont-start-cluster  Don't start clusters in Apache Ambari (default: False)
+                            If specified, a comma-separated list of service types to exclude from the HDP cluster (default: None) --predictable         If specified, attempt to expose container ports to the same port number on the host (default: False) --dont-start-cluster  Don't start clusters in Apache Ambari (default: False)